 While nanosilica is widely known to be developed from non-organic matter, Biosilico is derived from rice husk, an organic matter, and therefore, classifying Biosilico as a bio-based nanosilica.

 In pursuit of discovering the application of Biosilico for sustainable agriculture development, an extensive research was jointly carried out with a team of researchers in Nanomaterials from the Laboratory of Natural Sciences and National University in Ho Chi Minh City (Vietnam) through the CTS platform by BSB Nanotech.
 The research was carried out over 18 months and resulted in the formulation of Ag/SiO₂ colloidal nanocomposite that is equally functional as the regular pesticide with an added advantage of producing enhanced antibacterial properties and prolonged performance duration that would reduce the dependence on chemical fertilizers and pesticides, thus protecting people from harmful and hazard consequences.
 The results of this research and development were accepted and published in the Journal of Nanoscience and Nanotechnology Vol. 20, 1–8, 2020.

-Current field trials have confirmed that Ag/SiO₂ nanocomposite is effective in controlling bacterial disease in crops and subsequently result in healthy produce.
-What is more important is the new process of synthesizing Ag/SiO₂ is efficient but highly effective, and can be scaled up for mass production.
+Following the above research, field trials have confirmed that Ag/SiO₂ nanocomposite is not only effective in the resistance to abiotic and biotic stresses but also significantly increases yield.
+What is more important is the new process of synthesizing Ag/SiO₂ is efficient and can be scaled up for mass production.

 From these successful field trials, the game-changing bio-based multifunctional nano nutrition for plants was developed and mass produced for commercial applications.
 This advanced nanocomposite formulation, trademarked ECO OK, can be applied through foliar applications or directly onto the soil to enhance plant metabolism by increasing uptake of nutrients whilst providing protection against common plant diseases and pests.